not-quite-vacation/blog/blog/content/post/ireland-1/index.md

 ![rain](images/600x600_DSC_1303.NEF.jpg)

-Okay we only rode partial of it, but it was amazing (Guinness amazing).
-We rode from Kinsale to Galway around 500Km in 2 weeks.
-And the first week felt like it never stopped raining…we were wet most of the time.
-Normally I would have hated it, but the beaches, dramatic cliffs, and the unique landscape is just too gorgeous.
-After riding in the wind and the rain, I really felt like I understood the Atlantic ocean (It's beauty and cruelty)… There are also many light houses on the way.
-My favorite one is the Fastnet Rock lighthouse which we saw from 5 miles away.
+Okay we only rode part of the Wild Atlantic Way, but it was amazing (Guinness amazing).
+We rode from Kinsale to Galway around 500km in 2 weeks.
+The first week felt like it never stopped raining…we were wet most of the time.
+Normally I would have hated it, but the beaches, dramatic cliffs, and the unique landscape are just too gorgeous.
+After riding in the wind and the rain, I really felt like I understood the Atlantic ocean (It's beauty and cruelty)… There are also many lighthouses on the way.
+My favorite is the Fastnet Rock lighthouse which we saw from 5 miles away.
 It's the most southerly point of Ireland, located on a tiny island.
 It's cool to think that it was the last part of Ireland that the Irish Americans saw as they sailed to North America.

 ## How we started our trip in Ireland…

 We started our journey to Ireland on a ferry from Fishguard to Rosslare.
-The ferry ride was only 3 hours but OMG, it was the toughest sea sick I've ever experienced.
+The ferry ride was only 3 hours but OMG, it was the harshest sea sickness I've ever experienced.
 I went from excited about the huge waves to dying from puking.
-The lady's room was like a puke sound symphony concert.
-I probably should have thought better when I ordered the tuna sandwich.
+The lady's room sounded like a symphony of puking.
+I probably should have thought harder before I ordered the tuna sandwich.

 Us just 10 mins on the ferry
 ![5 mins on the boat](images/600x600_IMG_0561.JPG)